jiaqihuangrerere/tse-training/sprint-1/README.md

 3. Complete [the "Make a Website" Codecademy course](https://www.codecademy.com/learn/make-a-website).
 4. Clone this repo.
 5. Create your own branch (duplicate the `master` branch).
-6. Complete the two following exercises (and update the Kanban Boards).
+6. Complete the two following mini-projects (and update the Kanban Boards).

 ### Project 1: login-mockup
 __Description__: *recreate a mockup of a login screen.*